-You can download a free copy of The Monkey’s Paw PDF by clicking the button found below.
-Depending on what device you are using The Monkey’s Paw PDF book will either open in a new tab or will download to your device.
+You can download your free copy of The Monkey’s Paw PDF by clicking the button below.
+Depending on what device you are using, the PDF book will either open in a new tab or download to your device.

-If you would like to download a copy of the PDF book to your device, you can right-click either of the buttons and choose “Save As…”.
+If you would like to download a copy of The Monkey’s Paw book to your device, you can right-click the button and choose “Save As…”.

 Is The Monkey’s Paw PDF Free To Download?

 Yes, it is!
 W.W.
 Jacobs first wrote and published The Monkey’s Paw in 1902 so it is in the public domain.
 You are therefore welcome to download the PDF and read it for free.
 We hope you enjoy it!

 The Monkey’s Paw begins in England at the home of Mr. and Mrs. White.
 Their adult son, Herbert is with them along with Sergeant-Major Morris, a friend of the family who was an officer in the British Army in India.
 Sergeant-Major Morris tells the family about a mummified monkey’s paw that he got from an old Indian Fakir or priest.
 The fakir placed an enchantment on the paw which would give the owner three wishes.
 While telling his story he warns the family that there are always consequences to the wishes made.
 He tells how he had thought of selling the monkey’s paw but decided against it because “it has caused me enough mischief already”.

 While giving the family his warnings about the monkey’s paw, Morris quickly decides to throw it into the fire.
 Mr. White however quickly stoops down and snatches the paw out.
 Morris warns him that no good can come from making wishes and meddling with destiny and they must not blame him for the consequences of their actions if they decide to use it.